We started with nothing. Now we are

 About Indigenous Come Up

-We sell Indigenous-made and -designed art, crafts and jewelry at local Powwows, fairs, and other events in and around Portland, Oregon.
+We sell Indigenous made and designed art, crafts and jewelry at local Powwows, fairs, including the Portland Indigenous Marketplaces that we organize in Portland, Oregon.

 There are little-to-no resources available to young adults who have survived government and tribal systems.

 There is a vast void in programming and resources available to struggling young adults.
 But these challenges are significantly increased for those that have survived government and tribal systems.
 We believe the solutions should be significantly increased, as well.